Albertobergasp/Twitch-flood-bot/README.md

 (YOU MUST HAVE PYTHON 2.7)
 to use the script:
 - open the terminal (cmd)
-- drag the script on the terminal and then put the parameters.
+- go to the folder where the script is with "cd (folder where your script is)"
-example:
+- execute it with "twfloodchannel.py (channel) (delay) (message)
-C:/bla/bla/bla/twfloodchannel.py (channel) (delay) (message)
+- want to use the whisper flood script? go to the folder where the script is with "cd (folder)"
-- want to use the whisper flood script? drag the whisper script and put parameters
+- execute it "twfloodwhisper.py (username) (delay) (message)"
-- example: C:/bla/bla/bla/twfloodwhisper.py (username) (delay) (message)
+- how to stop it? close the terminal window

  # How do i add bots on the list?
  just go to https://twitchapps.com/tmi/ then click "Connect with twitch" and add the oauth password to the tokens.txt file
  ![alt text](https://image.prntscr.com/image/m6Dz0TM0TFay1k1BViVGSw.png)